WhaddaMakers/RPi-smart-mirror-tutorial/README.md

 ![Plate](./pictures/1.jpg)

-#### 2. First thing we will mount are the IR SENSORS.
-Collect them together with 2x SPACERS and 2x M2.5x8 BOLTS
+#### 2. The first things we will mount are the IR SENSORS.
+Collect them, together with 2x SPACERS and 2x M2.5x8 BOLTS
 ![IR+Spacerr](./pictures/2.jpg)

 #### 3. Place the SPACER over the hole in the bottom left of the BACK PLATE
 ![SPACER+MOUNT](./pictures/3.jpg)

-#### 4. Place the IR SENSORon the SPACER like in the picture below. allign the hole from the IR SENSOR with the hole of the SPACER and the BACK PLATE
+#### 4. Place the IR SENSOR on the SPACER like in the picture below. allign the hole from the IR SENSOR with the hole from the SPACER and the BACK PLATE
 ![SPACER+IR+MOUNT](./pictures/4.jpg)

 #### 5. Screw in the M2.5x8 BOLT